DaniArnaout/DaniArnaout.github.io/menu/collection-view/README.md

 Follow these steps to bind data between the JSON document that you have and the respective UI elements.

-* Open up your [API](http://docs.abstractlayer.com/demo/table-view/silicon-valley/conversations.json) in a browser and take a look at the format & keys.
+* Open the URL [http://docs.abstractlayer.com/demo/table-view/silicon-valley/conversations.json](http://docs.abstractlayer.com/demo/table-view/silicon-valley/conversations.json) in a browser and take a look at the format & keys.
 It's an array of conversations, each with the following keys:
-	* id
 	* price
 	* image_url
 	* name